 PLUMES does not address the effects of vertical or horizontal boundaries on mixing or on discharge stability.
 This is indicated by the absence of any schematization process within PLUMES.
 It simply assumes the ambient water body is infinite.
 The issues of flow stability and/or boundary interaction are never addressed.

 CORMIX simulates near-field wake and Coanda dynamic attachments.
 Such attachments can cause high pollutant concentrations on the bottom in the vicinity of the discharge.
-Because of the biological importance benthic regions, such bottom impact assessment is required in most regulatory mixing zone analysis.
+Because of the biological importance of benthic regions, such bottom impact assessment is required in most regulatory mixing zone analyses.

 PLUMES has no mechanisms to check for or simulate dynamic plume attachments in the near-field.
 Because there is no schematization, an infinite water body is assumed with no local boundary near the discharge port.
 Thus PLUMES has no mechanisms to determine or report near-field benthic impacts.